Employee Assignments

 Why Use It?

-• Direct control — Assign scanning, picking, put-away, and other tasks to specific people.
+- Direct control — Assign scanning, picking, and put-away tasks to specific people.

-• Team efficiency — Assign tasks to entire teams at once, with automatic conflict detection.
+- Team efficiency — Assign tasks to entire teams at once, with automatic conflict detection for shared lots and pick lists.

 Page Layout